Global Education Program

 Our strategy

-The Global Education team works to improve reading and math skills—also referred to as foundational literacy and numeracy—among primary school children in sub-Saharan Africa and India.
+The Global Education team works to improve reading and math skills for children in sub-Saharan Africa and India.

 Primary school students in KwaMashu, a township outside of Durban, South Africa.